june 4 –july 9, 2020

-Writing With Flannery O’Connor:
+Writing With Flannery O’Connor

 Besides being a brilliant writer, Flannery O’Connor wrote quite a bit about the craft of writing.

-In this six-week course, we will look at O’Connor’s essays about writing in Mystery and Manners, examine ways that she implemented her principles in her short stories, and implement those principles ourselves in short writing exercises.
+In this six-week course, we will look at O’Connor’s essays about writing in Mystery and Manners, examine ways that she implemented her principles in her short stories, then implement those principles ourselves in short writing exercises.

 My goal as instructor will not be to get you to mimic O’Connor, but to help you find your own voice–to help you write in your native tongue, just as O’Connor wrote in hers.